DEVASANJAY001/DS_Module17/Ex21-Representation-of-Graph.md

 ## Result:
-Thus, the C program to print the adjacency matrix of the given graph is implemented successfully.
+The program has been successfully implemented and executed.
+It correctly constructs the binary tree from level order input and counts the number of nodes in the left subtree of the root node.